Student support services

 8 STEPS to assist in your Time Management

-- Identify problems, causes, solutions: If you are not happy with how you have used your time, sit down and ask yourself “am I satisfied with how I used my time today?
+- Identify problems and causes: At the end of each day ask yourself: “am I satisfied with how I used my time today?
 Could I use my time better?
 What activities were of little or no value to me that took up my time?”
+Take note of the good and the bad.

 - Self-Assessment: Was I often rushed?
 Do I have enough time to do the things that are important to me?
 Could I organise myself better?

-- Set goals, establish priorities: Managing your time is a lot easier once you have decided what you want to achieve, and you can then think about how you are going to achieve them.
+- Set goals, establish priorities: Managing your time is a lot easier once you have decided what you want to achieve; you can then think about how you are going to achieve it.
 As Alice in Wonderland found out to her question “Which way do I go now?”
 The answer is “…where do you want to get to”.
-Decide which of the goals are important, most important etc, and which activities will give you he best drive towards achieving your goals.
+Decide which of the goals are most important and which activities will give you the best drive towards achieving your goals.
 Set short, medium and long term goals that are SMART!

 - Create ACTION plans to achieve: Write out the road map that will get you to your destination, and make sure it is your destination not someone else’s

-- Daily schedules, planning guides: These are not short term goals but actions that you need to complete during your day that will keep you on track
+- Daily schedules, planning guides: These are not short term goals but rather actions that you need to complete during your day to keep you on track towards achieving your goals.

-- Follow-up, repeat analysis: Sometimes even the best laid plans need to be modified and changed to suit changes in the environment or whatever.
-Use these changes to strengthen your plan not weaken it.
+- Follow-up, repeat analysis: Sometimes even the best laid plans need to be modified to suit changes in your environment.
+Use these changes to strengthen your plan, not weaken it.

-Read the following and circle any aspects of the text that is incorrect.
+Read the following and circle any aspects of the text that are incorrect.

 Financial services is a grouth industry looking for people with a wide range of skills, strengths and attributes.
 The sector currently employs over 300,000 in banks, lending agencies, investment, advisory and managment services, supirannuation funds, accountancy etc.